 As it stands, the partnership has three major assets: Plaza Extra - West (Grove Place, including the real property), Plaza Extra - East (Sion Farm) and Plaza Extra (Tutu Park, St. Thomas).

-17. DeWood then sent a proposed partnership dissolution agreement on behalf of Yusuf on March 13, 2012, to Wally Hamed, regarding the proposed dissolution of the partnership.
+17. DeWood then sent a proposed partnership dissolution agreement on behalf of the partnership.
 That document (See Exhibit C) then went on to state in part as follows: